NethServer/ns8-docs/modules.rst

 You can install only one instance per node of this type of modules.

 Modules that don't require exclusive access to resources can be installed multiple times on the same node.
-As an example, you can install multiple OpenLDAP server on a single node.
+As an example, you can install multiple OpenLDAP servers on a single node.

 .. |bento| image:: _static/bento.png

-Installed applications are always available from the application drawer, by clicking on the |bento| menu on the top right corner.
+Installed applications are always available from the application drawer, by clicking on the |bento| menu in the top right corner.

 .. _software_center-section: